Self-CriTeach

 Abstract

 Large Language Models (LLMs) have recently shown strong promise for robotic task planning, particularly through automatic planning domain generation.
-However, planning domains are brittle under imperfect logical states and perception noise.
-Prior approaches largely treat generated planning domains as plan utilities, overlooking their potential as scalable sources of reasoning supervision and structured reward signals.
+However, prior approaches largely treat generated planning domains as planning utilities, which are brittle under imperfect logical states and perception noise, overlooking their potential as scalable sources of reasoning supervision and structured reward signals.
 At the same time, reasoning LLMs depend on chain-of-thought (CoT) supervision that is expensive to collect for robotic tasks, and reinforcement learning (RL) faces challenges on reward engineering.

 We propose Self-CriTeach, an LLM self-teaching and self-critiquing framework in which an LLM autonomously generates symbolic planning domains that serve a dual role: (i) enabling large-scale generation of robotic planning problem–plan pairs, and (ii) providing structured reward functions.
 First, the self-written domains enable large-scale generation of symbolic task plans, which are automatically transformed into extended CoT trajectories for supervised fine-tuning.
 Second, the self-written domains are reused as structured reward functions, providing dense feedback for reinforcement learning without manual reward engineering.
 This unified training pipeline yields a planning-enhanced LLM with higher planning success rates, stronger cross-task generalization, reduced inference cost, and resistance to imperfect logical states.